-Yes.
-It may be possible to get your mental health medications paid for by the County.
-To find out if your county has a program for mental health medications, contact your County Mental Health Office.
-See Page 25 for contact information.
+If you can't afford your mental health prescription medications, it may be possible to get your mental health medications paid for by the county.
+To find out if your county has a program for mental health medications, contact your local County Mental Health/Intellectual Disabilities (MH/ID) Program Office.